 Key Audit Matters Auditor's Response Recoverability of Export Trade Receivable Audit Procedure As at the year end March 31, 2019 Trade receivable includes, Export trade receivable amounting to Rs.
 3653.06 lacs doubtful of recovery.
 Permission is pending with RBI for its w/off.
 We have verified the documents filed by company with RBI and RBI has recommended to recover the dues.
 However company has made adequate provision for the same.
-Accuracy of recognition, measurement, presentation and disclosures of revenues and other related balances in view of adoption of Ind AS 115 "Revenue from Contracts with Customers" (new revenue accounting standard) We assessed the Company's process to identify the impact the operating effectiveness of the internal control, relating
+Accuracy of recognition, measurement, presentation and disclosures of revenues and other related balances in view of adoption of Ind AS 115 "Revenue from Contracts with Customers" (new revenue accounting standard) • the operating effectiveness of the internal control, relating